IIIF/cookbook-recipes/recipe/0032-collection/index.md

 ## Use Case

-Your organization has a named collection of artworks authored by a specific person.
+Your organization has a named collection of drawings authored by a specific person.
 Each of these unique items already has a digital representation and a Manifest, and you would now like to organize and present them together in a unified and coherent IIIF Presentation interface.

 ## Implementation notes